La Maison Simons

+While historic Canadian department stores such as Eaton’s, Sears, and Hudson’s Bay have closed or downsized, La Maison Simons and Holt Renfrew continue to operate and expand.
+They both represent the last large-format department-style clothes retailers in the country.

+Founding to 1950s

-Peter Simons, born in Scotland in 1785, arrived in Lower Canada in 1812, settling on a small farm near Quebec City in Beauport.
-Peter Simons raised a family of five, including a son, John Simons, who went on to open a small dry goods shop in Quebec City in 1840 at the age of 17.
-Placing an emphasis on quality merchandise, he made more than 70 crossings of the Atlantic Ocean in order to seek out quality English and Scottish goods to stock as merchandise.
+Peter Simons, born in Scotland in 1785, arrived in Lower Canada in 1812 and settled on a small farm in Beauport, near Quebec City.
+He raised a family of five, including a son – John Simons – who went on to open a small dry goods shop in Quebec City in 1840 at the age of 17.
+Placing an emphasis on quality products, John Simons made more than 70 crossings of the Atlantic Ocean in order to seek out quality English and Scottish goods to stock as merchandise.